Write SELinux policy

 4. Refine the SELinux rules for the domain.

 Use denials to determine the required permissions.
 The audit2allow tool provides good guidelines, but only use it to inform policy writing.
-Do not just copy the output.
+Don't just copy the output.

 Switch back to enforcing mode